-My experience as an intern with the CEHE lab is a valuable opportunity to assist with the diverse mixed-methods research being conducted by an exemplary team.
-I also hope to take this opportunity to begin to approach my position as a student of public health in a critical and reflexive way.
+My time working in the CEHE lab has been an invaluable opportunity to assist with the diverse mixed-methods research being conducted by an exemplary team.
+This experience has also encouraged me to approach my position as a student of public health in a reflexive way and integrate critical social theory into my exploration of public health research.
 I feel that the equity-focused work being done by the CEHE lab involving environmental health and community-centred participatory research is very important to the study of public health.

 I hope to continue to study harm reduction, drug policy, public health and social policy at the graduate level after this year.
 In my free time I try to involve myself in political causes in the Kingston area, stay active, and read.